Siunami/Latticework/README.md

 ## To install

+Before trying this prototype, it is best to install this plugin in a fresh obsidian instance as it is may have some conflicts with other plugins.

 ![](Brat.png)
 In Obsidian's community plugins menu option, browse and install a the BRAT plugin.
 We'll use this to install Latticework from this github repo.